akvelon/MLEM-SDK-for-C-Sharp/README.md

 They are built using `LearnModelScript.py` scripts for each model.

+## Shared resources

+Some resources should be the same in .NET and Java clients.
+So, this reprository uses [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) to get files like `Error_messages.json` and `Log_messages.json` from another private reporsitory - see README.md file in `[root]\ResourcesGenerator\CommonResources` for more details.
+This file is located in `[root]\ResourcesGenerator\CommonResources` folder, that is a clone of that private repository in fact.
+So, this folder can contain any shared files defined there.

+Regarding to this .NET repository, the client doesn't use these `.json` files directly.
+For example, `Error_messages.json` file converts into `[root]\MlemApi\Resources\EM.cs` file via `[root]\Update_resources.cmd` script; the same for `Log_messages.json` file and `[root]\MlemApi\Resources\LM.cs`.
+After cloning of the repository you don't need to do anything additional to get the resources.
+They are already defined in `EM.cs` and `LM.cs` file.

+To update resources do the following:
+- Open `[root]\ResourcesGenerator\CommonResources\Error_messages.json` file (or `Log_messages.json`)
+- Make some changes, it will affect the both .NET and Java clients
+- Open `[root]\ResourcesGenerator\CommonResources` folder via git, here is the submodule local repository
+- Make a commit and push it to the `main` branch (make sure you have necessary permissions)
+- Next you need to update submodule dependencies.
+Just run `[root]\Update_resources.cmd` script.
+It will update `[root]\MlemApi\Resources\EM.cs` and `[root]\MlemApi\Resources\LM.cs` file and add submodule changes to the git index of the current .NET repository
+- Commit and push the new changes

 ## Conclusion

 MLEM makes the process of packaging and deployment of machine learning models much easier. .NET client developed by Akvelon make it possible to integrate MLEM models to non-Python projects.